gdanko/polybar/README.md

 * The `filesystem-usage*.py` and `memory-usage*.py` scripts have a `--unit` flag that allows you to force the unit the output is displayed in.
 * Valid units for the `--unit` flag are `K, Ki, M, Mi, G, Gi, T, Ti, P, Pi, E, Ei, Z, Zi, auto` with the default being `auto`.
 * The `auto` option will intelligently determine which unit to use, depending on the number.
 For example, if you're using 50.2 GiB on a 4 TiB drive, `auto` would render the output to look like this `50.2 GiB / 4.0 TiB`, where selecting the `Ti` unit would give you `0.05 TiB / 4.0 Tib`.
 While I enjoy having the flexibility, I think it's a little easier to read the results when using `auto` as a unit.
-* The `filesystem-usage-clickable.py` uses a hack to overcome the limitation where `click-*` doesn't allow `env-*` variables.
-Each inherited instances has a variable `env-toggle_script` which is the name of the script that will be created to toggle the output format.
-It's passed via the `--toggle-script` flag.
-A small shell script is generated and `chmod 755`'d.
-The `click-left` action is simply to call this script.
-It's kludgy, but it works.
+* The `*-clickable.py` scripts use a hack to allow both clickability AND running on an interval.
+Use cases include when I want to click on my CPU usage module to see different output formats.
+This will be explained in the `Clickability` section.

 ## Formatting disk and memory usage output
 There are currently six tokens that can be used to format the output when using `filesystem-usage-formatted.py` and `memory-usage-formatted.py`: